Procurement and Tendering

 - Standstill periods and Alcatel letters

 If you have to take this competency at level 3, you are almost certain to be asked how you advised a client on a suitable procurement route.
 Or if you work for a contractor, how you advised on procurement routes for a specific works package.
-If you simply answer that you considered time, cost and quality impact is a level 1 answer only.
+If you simply answer that you considered time, cost and quality, this is a level 1 answer only.

 A level 3 answer would be explaining that it was a school project (for example) and that it had to be imperatively completed for the new term, that accountability was essential because it was publicly funded and explaining (briefly) how your recommended procurement route fulfilled these objectives under the specific circumstances of your project.

-There are many other topics that we cannot cover under this blog; those are listed under your pathway guide, so please do check it before writing your summary of experience!
+There are many other topics that we cannot cover under this blog; those are listed under your pathway guide, so please do refer to it while writing your summary of experience!

 All our past APC candidates will give you the same advice: do not underestimate the time required to revise (learn?) for your APC!
 It will easily take you 3 months of solid studying every evening.

-To make this task a little easier, APC Support Ltd offer weekly revision webinars covering all the technical and mandatory competencies in Quantity Surveying, Built Infrastructure, Building Surveying, Building Control, Project Management and Facilities Management.
+To make this task a little easier, APC Support Ltd offer on-demand revision webinars covering all the technical and mandatory competencies in Quantity Surveying, Built Infrastructure, Building Surveying, Building Control, Project Management and Facilities Management.

-All the modules are recorded and will provide you with over 25 hours of formal CPD.
-You may take them on a pay-as-you-go basis or as part of one of our great value packages.
+All the modules are recorded and will provide you with over 30 hours of formal CPD.
+You can attend them on a pay-as-you-go basis or subscribe to our unlimited revision package.

 Best of luck!